carriercomm/BWMonitor/README.md

 ## Licence:

-BWMonitor is released under GPL.
+BWMonitor is released under GPLv2.

 ## Technical

-The server listens on a TCP socket, running continously, acting as a command channel.
-Clients then connect to this and send predefined commands with parameters.
-If the requested operation is reading/writing a certain amount of data, the server replies with a status and parameters for where to connect via UDP.
-The client then opens a new connection via UDP, kicks off one byte over the wire to the server (just to make the server aware of the connection, as UDP is stateless), sets a timestamp, then starts to read until the requested data size is read, and sets the end timestamp.
-The data is discarded immediately, as the purpose on this channel is _only_ to measure the speed.
-The server, in turn, just pours out data directly to the UDP socket read from `/dev/urandom` (or any other open filehandle given - this is just the original thought) until the specified data size is transferred.
-The client may then send the results of it's test back to the server via the TCP control channel for logging purposes, and then either disconnect, or request some other operation (just to not exclude possible future additional features).
+The server listens on a TCP socket, running continously, acting as a control/command channel.
+Clients connect and send predifined commands, including results of the measurement back to the server.
+The server will spawn off an iperf instance in the background for each connection and kill it off again when the client disconnects, or when the client sends back results of the measurement.
+The results are logged on the server, and passed on to a local Graphite instance for displaying graphs.

+The first version of this application was implemented in pure Perl, but as performance was crap, I changed over to using "iperf" as the measurement backend.
+I might go back to pure Perl if I can improve the performance to be on par with iperf.

 ### Platform